 Our research interests focus on the molecular mechanisms of human cancer tumorigenesis, progression, invasion/metastasis and angiogenesis.
-We have been investigating oncogenic receptor tyrosine kinase signaling, their mediators including guanine nucleotide exchange factors (GEFs), activators for Rac1 and Cdc42 in human glioblastomas and breast cancers.
+We have been investigating oncogenic receptor tyrosine kinase signaling, their mediators including guanine nucleotide exchange factors (GEFs), activators for Rac1 and Cdc42 in human glioblastomas.
 Glioblastomas are the most common malignant tumors in the brain.
-Breast cancer is the most common cancer in women.
-Recently, we started to study glioma stem cells that were derived from clinical glioma tumor tissues.
-We are also interested in developing novel approaches for cancer therapies using novel anti-tumor and anti-angiogenic inhibitors in combination with non-invasive evaluation methods.
+Recently, in collaborations with several other investigators, we established and characterized a large panel of glioma stem cells that were derived from clinical glioma tumor tissues.
+We are also interested in developing novel approaches for cancer therapies using novel anti-tumor, anti-cancer stem cells and anti-angiogenic inhibitors in combination with non-invasive evaluation methods.

-Therapeutic studies of Anti-angiogenesis and Anti-angiogenic-induced glioma invasion and inhibition of glioma tumorigenesis: Vascular endothelial growth factor (VEGF) family and their receptors are the major angiogenic factors.
+Therapeutic Studies of Inhibition of Glioma and Glioma Stem Cell Tumorigenesis and Anti-angiogenesis Therapy-induced Glioma Invasion: Vascular endothelial growth factor (VEGF) family and their receptors are the major angiogenic factors.
 Recent studies showed that anti-VEGF therapies displayed adverse effects in treatments of clinical cancers including gliomas.
 Currently, we are investigating the possible mechanisms by which inhibition of VEGF signaling evoke glioma cell invasion.
 We are also evaluating therapeutic effects on inhibiting glioma growth and angiogenesis in vivo using clinically approved anti-tumor drugs, inhibitors of VEGFR and EGFR in combination with novel inhibitors that specifically target critical molecules.
-Additionally, we will assess the effects of novel agents/inhibitors specific for newly identified targets such as SHP-2 on glioma tumor growth, invasion and angiogenesis using engineered glioma cell lines, primary short-term cultured glioma cells and clinical glioma tumor-derived glioma stem cells.
+Additionally, we will assess the effects of novel agents/inhibitors specific for newly identified targets such as SHP-2, uPAR or other critical kinases on glioma tumor growth, invasion and angiogenesis using engineered glioma cell lines, primary short-term cultured glioma cells and clinical glioma tumor-derived glioma stem cells.

 Liu, K.-W., Feng, H., Bachoo, R., Kazlauskas, A., Smith, E.M., Symes, K., Hu, B. and Cheng, S.-Y. (2011) “SHP-2/PTPN11 is a critical mediator of gliomagenesis driven by PDGFRA and Ink4a/Arf aberrations” J. Clin.
 Invest.
 121(3):905-917 [Epub Feb 14, 2011] PMID: 21393858, PMCID: PMC3049395